As a rental property owner, you’re probably pleased to see that the value of your investment property has risen since 2020.

 4. Credit score

 You’ll need a minimum 620 score, but that doesn’t mean you’ll automatically be approved.
 Fannie Mae or Freddie Mac will look at the whole scenario to come up with an approval decision.
-To improve your chances, you should have a 700+ score.
+To improve your chances and get the best rates, you should have a 700+ score.

 Mortgage rates for a rental property cash-out refi